 - The driver of the truck.
 The driver of the truck generally has little money.
 It is critical in truck accident cases for the truck accident lawyer to find as many companies as possible that may be held liable for injuries and death.

 - The employer of the driver.
-Employers are vicariously liable for any accidents caused by its employees while they are acting within the course and scope of their employment.
+Employers are vicariously liable for any accidents caused by their employees while they are acting within the course and scope of their employment.

 - A parent company of the owner of the truck or employer of the driver.
 Your truck accident lawyer will need to analyze corporate documents to determine all of the parties that may be held liable.